-As part of this strategic planning process, three documents have been produced:
+As part of this strategic planning process, four documents have been produced:

 The Snohomish County Investing in Families Landscape Assessment which provides a broad description of Snohomish County data about homeless families, the housing stock, prevention and intervention services, gaps in local services, and funding for these programs.
 The Landscape Assessment was approved by The Bill & Melinda Gates Foundation in March 2010.

 The Snohomish County Investing in Families Strategic Plan which describes the goals and strategies being adopted to address gaps in services and end family homelessness in our community in alignment with our county’s 10 year plan to end homelessness and other key planning documents.
 The Strategic Plan was approved by The Bill & Melinda Gates Foundation and Building Changes in June 2010.

 The Snohomish County Investing in Families Implementation Plan which describes how the work will unfold under the guidance of the Strategic Advisory Coordinating Committee.
 The committee will ensure the feasibility and effective implementation of the our efforts to transform systems and enhance services across human services disciplines for ending homelessness in our community.